-The total financing came from:
+The budgeted total financing came from:

-Excluding corporate amounts not charged to services of -£2.076m, the net service expenditure budget was split between the divisions as follows:
+The net expenditure was split between the reporting divisions as follows:

-Corporate amounts include treasury, pension funding, technical accounting and reserves.
+Other corporate amounts include treasury, pension funding, technical accounting and reserves.

-The actual outturn for 2017/18 had no impact on the General Fund balance.
-The outturn before movements in earmarked reserves was $\pounds 0.355m$, with a net $\pounds 0.355m$ being drawn from reserves for the year.
+The actual outturn for 2018/19 had no impact on the General Fund balance.
+The outturn before movements in earmarked reserves was £0.786m, with the net £0.786m being drawn from reserves for the year.
+The use of reserves changes during the financial year and is reported as part of the quarterly financial monitoring report.
+The authority operates its financial reserves in accordance with the Reserves and Balances Policy.

-A net £1.741m of reserves were used as planned and in accordance with matters reported to the Executive Committee for 2017/18. £0.709m of additional one-off income has been added to reserves in line with previous practice and is held against specific services. £0.296m has been added to reserves for; savings following voluntary redundancies and delays in recruiting the Budget Strategy development roles £0.124m; operational property cost reductions £0.130m; reduced bad debt provision requirement £0.042m.
-An unplanned £0.381m was added to reserves as the net of service underspends and additional income generated.
+A net £1.85m of reserves were used as planned and in accordance with matters reported to the Executive Committee for 2018/19, this reduction in reserves is lessened by £1.064m that has been added to reserves as follows:

+• £0.667m has been added to reserves in line with previous practice and is held against specific services;

+- £0.107m has been added to the contingency reserve from additional external interest earned on temporary deposits; - £0.171m has been added to the Medium Term Financial Support reserve as agreed when setting the 2018/19 budget; and - an unplanned £0.119m has been added to the Medium Term Financial Support reserve as the net of service underspends and additional income for 2018/19.

-Details of the movements in earmarked reserves will be presented to the authority's Executive Committee on the 27 June 2018.
+Details of the movements in earmarked reserves was presented to the authority's Executive Committee on the 26 June 2019.
 The earmarked reserves are contained in Note 8.